nille85/blog/blog-management-ui/README.md

 ##Bower

-bower install: installs vendor scripts in the folder src/public/vendor
+bower install: installs vendor scripts in the folder bower_components

 ##Gulp

 gulp build: creates dist folder with all assets

-gulp connect: starts web browser with application
+gulp connect: starts web browser with application on localhost:8888

-gulp
+gulp watch: watches the src folder for changes and rebuilds after a change